Veto TypeScript SDK

 npm install veto-sdk

-Also available via pnpm, yarn, or bun.
-The SDK has zero runtime dependencies for local mode.
+Also available via pnpm add veto-sdk, yarn add veto-sdk, or bun add veto-sdk.
+Zero runtime dependencies in local mode.
 Cloud mode requires network access.

 Quick start

-The protect function is the fastest way to add guardrails to your tools.
-It wraps any tool definition and returns a guarded version with identical types.
+The protect function wraps any tool definition and returns a guarded version with identical types.
+The wrapped tools are drop-in replacements.

 import { protect } from 'veto-sdk';